Hyeongseob/SGX-RA-SE/README.md

 * [Running (Advanced)](#running-adv)
 * [Sample Output](#output)

+## hskim

+This repository is made by Hyeongseob Kim.
+This code sample is based on 'sgx-ra-sample' code of Intel co..
+Hskim adjusted the codes for making the secure channel and transit the secret information such as the keyword and private keys.
+It is not complited.
+Moreover, Hskim tried to comment the codes for easier interpret.
+How to run is the described the below.

 ## <a name="intro"></a>Introduction

 This code sample demonstrates the procedures that must be followed when performing Remote Attestation for an Intel SGX enclave.
 The code sample includes both a sample ISV (independent software vendor) client (and its enclave) and ISV remote attestation server.
 This code sample has been tested on the following platforms: